-Amyotrophic lateral sclerosis (ALS), also known as Lou Gherig’s Disease, is a neurodegenerative disorder that is characterized by progressive muscle atrophy.
+Amyotrophic lateral sclerosis (ALS), also known as Lou Gherig’s Disease, is a neurodegenerative disorder characterized by progressive muscle atrophy.
 For this reason, some specialists are reluctant to recommend exercise as a treatment option for the condition, hoping to avoid muscle damage through overwork.
 However, recent scientific studies support that moderate exercise may help maintain muscle strength, temporarily improve function, and enhance quality of life for those with ALS without significant adverse effects.
 (1,2)

 Below are general tips to guide the development of a safe and effective exercise routine for individuals with ALS who have been cleared by their doctor to perform physical activity:

 Establish a Routine

 Adults with ALS should aim for 150 minutes (2.5 hours) of exercise per week, consistent with the US Department of Health and Human Services physical activity recommendations.
 (3) Whether this target time is achieved over a few days or several, it is important to break exercise into manageable amounts and to perform it consistently to maintain strength as long as possible.
 Using a calendar, planning exercise around therapy sessions, or enlisting the help of a friend or family member to reinforce physical activity performance are all ways to create a lasting routine.

 People with ALS are advised to stick to moderate-intensity exercise, as high-intensity exercise can cause lasting muscle damage and fatigue.
 By contrast, too little exercise can promote muscle atrophy and contracture formation faster than what would occur with natural disease progression.

 Exercise intensity is based off of a person’s heart rate, with moderate-intensity physical activity defined as 50 - 70% of maximum heart rate (MHR).
 MHR is calculated by subtracting your age from 220 beats per minute.
 The formula below can be used to calculate a minimum to maximum range of beats per minute that would constitute moderate-intensity exercise: